Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 - Where was the organism found?

 - What was its environment like?
-(Consider features such as habitat type, soil pH, the presence of partial shade or sunlight in the habitat, and the identity of surrounding animals and plants.)
+(Consider features such as habitat type, the presence of partial shade or sunlight in the habitat, the identity of surrounding animals and plants, and soil pH if suitable equipment is available.)

 - If the organism was an animal, what was it doing?